Skip to Main Content

 Maryland’s congressional lines are drawn by the state legislature, as a regular statute, subject to gubernatorial veto.

-If the state legislature does not successfully pass a joint resolution (without the possibility of gubernatorial veto) to redraw state legislative lines within 45 days, the Governor’s plan becomes law.
-[Md.
-Const. art.
-III, § 5]
+For state legislative lines, the governor submits a proposed plan at the start of the legislative session; the state legislature may adopt, modify, or ignore the governor’s proposals.
+If the state legislature does not successfully pass a joint resolution (without the possibility of gubernatorial veto) to redraw state legislative lines within 45 days, the governor’s plan becomes law.

 In the 2010 cycle, the legislature passed a congressional plan (SB 1) on Oct.
-20, 2011, which was signed by the Governor the same day.
+20, 2011, which was signed by the governor the same day.
 A referendum campaign placed the plan on the ballot; that referendum was defeated, and the maps were approved, in the Nov.
 2012 elections.
 For state legislative districts, on Jan.
-11, 2012, the Governor released state Senate (SJR 1) and state House (HJR 1) plans; without legislative action in the next 45 days, the Governor’s proposal became law on Feb.
+11, 2012, the governor released state Senate (SJR 1) and state House (HJR 1) plans; without legislative action in the next 45 days, the Governor’s proposal became law on Feb.
 24, 2012.

 ,